tyzbit/limesurvey-docker/README.md

 Notes
 -----

-This Dockerfile is based on the [Wordpress official docker image](https://github.com/docker-library/wordpress/tree/8ab70dd61a996d58c0addf4867a768efe649bf65/php5.6/apache)
+This Dockerfile is based on the Dockerfile from the [Wordpress official docker image](https://github.com/docker-library/wordpress/tree/8ab70dd61a996d58c0addf4867a768efe649bf65/php5.6/apache)